Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

-It is known in neuroscience literature that cortical contour enhancement circuits evolve dynamically so as to normalize their total activity.
-Normalization helps in both cases: improvement of signal-to-noise (SNR) ratio in the presence of weak inputs, and prevention of overexcitation (and thus, a loss of information) due to neural saturation~\citep{SG:73ce}.
-In line with the goal of ensuring a constant total neural activity despite a potentially lower or higher input mean, we adjust the equilibrium of the inhibitory neuron to compensate for changes in the mean of the input.
-Of interest is also the study of the bounds on inputs that permit such a compensation, which is constrained by the extrema of inhibitory activity.
+It is known in the neuroscience literature~\citep{SG:73ce} that cortical contour enhancement circuits evolve dynamically so as to normalize their total activity.
+Normalization helps in the improvement of signal-to-noise ratio in the presence of weak inputs and also aids in the prevention of overexcitation (and thus, a loss of information) due to widespread neural saturation.
+In line with the aforementioned goal of preventing runaway complete neural saturation or inactivation despite unexpected changes to the input mean, we adjust the equilibrium of the inhibitory neuron to compensate for changes in the mean of the input.
+We formalize this notion in the following definition.

-We define a class of \(\mathrm{E}^2\mathrm{I}\) units that apply what in the neuroscientific literature is defined as divisive normalization~\citep{BMF-CSA-DGH:21}, hence a mechanism implementing a form of "gain control" where the neural system's response is normalized by the total circuit activity.

-\begin{definition}(Inhibitory compensation) We say that an \(\mathrm{E}^2\mathrm{I}\) unit has inhibitory compensation if the inhibitory neuron adjusts its equilibrium such that inputs of arbitrary mean values can be differentiated according to FLI. \end{definition}
+\begin{definition}[\textbf{FLI with inhibitory compensation}] An E$^2$-I unit has FLI with inhibitory compensation if the inhibitory neuron adjusts its equilibrium such that inputs of arbitrary mean can be differentiated according to FLI. \end{definition}

-In practice, we want our network to be able to normalize the neural activity between layers and stabilize it around a desired output mean value \(\bar y\) such that \(Dy \in (0, 1)^2\) if the input is not sufficiently differentiated.